Olivia-Woods/TaskManagerNext/README.md

 ## Known Issues and Future Enhancements

-- Implement user authentication for personalized task lists.
+- Implement user authentication for personalised task lists.
 - Enhance UI with animations and better user interactions.
 - Add a due date feature for tasks.